QuincyChengAtWork/DAP-OpenShift-Lab-2020/00-setup.md

 ```
 ![ps](./images/00-sync_cred.png)

-14. Login to PVWA as `Mike`
+14. Login to PVWA as `Administrator` using `CyberArk` authenication

+15. Search for `application conjur host` account
-15. Change password of `Application-ConjurHost` object with api key value from previous command
+16. Change password of `Application-ConjurHost` object with api key value from previous command

-16. Update `appliance_url` to point to new dap master `https://master-dap.cyberarkdemo.com`
+17. Update `appliance_url` to point to new dap master `https://master-dap.cyberarkdemo.com`

 ![ps](./images/00-sync_acc.png)

+18. Access to `Policies > Access Control (Safe)`
+19. Select `appaccts` safe and click `Memebers`

-17. Add `LOBUser_appaccts` as safe member of our application safe.
+20 .
+Add `LOBUser_appaccts` as safe member of our application safe.
 This gives synchronizer permission to sync objects from this safe.
 ![ps](./images/00-lob-user.png)

 18. Click `Service` on taskbar

 19. Start `CyberArk Vault-Conjur Synchronizer` service.
-If the service failed to start, check log at `c:\program files\CyberArk\synchronizer\Logs` to troubleshoot
+If the service failed to start, check log at `c:\program files\CyberArk\Synchronizer\Logs` to troubleshoot

 19. After service start, verify that our objects are synchronized to Conjur Master